ROHITJAIND/DISTANCE-BETWEEN-TWO-POINTS/README.md

 # DISTANCE-BETWEEN-TWO-POINTS

 ## AIM:
-To write a python program to find the distance two 2 points
+To write a python program to find the distance two 2 points.
+## Equipment’s required:
+PC
+Anaconda - Python 3.7
 ## ALGORITHM:
 - Step 1:
 Import the math module.